 Looking for the ultimate cycling raincoat to keep you dry as we head into wetter, muddier months of pedaling?
 Whether you’re looking for one rain jacket to rule them all, a commuter raincoat to keep you dry as you pedal to work, a packable jacket to stash in your bar bag, a stashable raincoat made specifically for road racing, or something tough enough to tackle the trails in a downpour, we have you covered.

-Ornot Magic Shell jacket is the jacket that one Bikerumor editor chose to wear while racing The Rift in Iceland.
+The Ornot Magic Shell jacket is the jacket that one BikeRumor editor chose to wear while racing The Rift in Iceland.
 It holds up to the coldest, sideway-est rain, sleet, and hail a Nordic summer can throw at you (which is surprisingly cold and sideways!).

 We love the full-width external zip pocket, something many cycling raincoats don’t have.
-That means it is incredibly useful if you know you’re starting a ride in pouring rain but want access to snacks and your phone.
+That means it’s incredibly useful if you know you’re starting a ride in the pouring rain but want access to snacks and your phone.
 It’s also lightweight at 255 grams and has a two-way zipper so you can even access your jersey pockets for bonus snacks.

 - Material: Polartec NeoShell fabric